 Christina Bertea served a 4 year apprenticeship in Local 159, Plumbers and Steamfitters and was the first woman admitted in the program.
 She designed and built a passive solar urban infill rammed earth cottage with radiant heat, taught plumbing at AND’s construction education center in West Oakland, which had classes work on Habitat for Humanity houses in East Oakland.
 She became a contractor in 1996 and has plumbed quite a few “alternative” houses, including straw bale and rammed earth.
 She is also interested in the spiritual aspects of water, and creates fountains and water features.

 Andrea Lara grew up in the foothills of Northern California, the daughter of a plumber.
 After studying Neuroscience at Pitzer College, and teaching after-school science programs, she entered the plumbing trade.
-Witnessing the wanton waste of high end plumbing Andrea decided to put her plumbing skills to better use, and joined the Greywater Guerrillas.
-She's led workshops and constructed greywater systems in the SF Bay Area, Los Angeles, and San Diego.
+Witnessing the wanton waste of high end plumbing Andrea decided to put her plumbing skills to better use, and joined the Greywater Action.
+She’s led workshops and constructed greywater systems in the SF Bay Area, Los Angeles, and San Diego.